Access update (2021)

 Deliver records to the Region Archives office and fill-in the Receipt of Records for Appraisal form (or include the already completed form with the transfer).
 This form must be completed for all records received by the Archives.

-Feel free to contact us (email@example.com) for clarification.
+Feel free to contact us by e-mail or phone for clarification.

 Donating Records to the Archives